WallStreetMojo

 Applications

-This system is basically to compute the product cost.
-In business, it is vital to find the cost of the product, to identify whether the business can make the required profits from the production of those products.
-If the cost would be higher than the revenue generated from the product sale, then it would be in the benefit for the business, whereas if the costs are higher than the revenue generated, than the business would have to rethink the decision to go for the production.
+This system of cost drivers in cost accounting is basically to compute the product cost.
+In business, it is vital to find the cost of the product, to identify whether the business can make the required profits from producing those products.
+If the cost is higher than the revenue generated from the product sale, it will benefit the business.
+In contrast, if the costs are higher than the revenue generated, the business would have to rethink the decision to go for the production.
 Now in defining the product cost, these cost drivers play an essential role.
 It establishes the basis on which cost is to be allocated, which will ultimately result in the total cost of a product.

-• As mentioned above in the application of cost drivers, it is evident to know the cost of the product before entering the market to pre-identify whether the company can make profits out of the products they propose to sell.
+• As mentioned above in the application of cost drivers in business, it is evident to know the cost of the product before entering the market to pre-identify whether the company can make profits out of the products they propose to sell.

-• This application is essential to identify the cost allocable to various products as the cost is allocated based on the activities being performed, and only those costs should be assigned to a product that includes a particular activity in its productions.
+• This application is essential to identify the cost allocable to various products as the cost is allocated based on the activities performed.
+Only those costs should be assigned to a product that includes a particular activity in its production.

-• It makes that allocation possible, and only then, the real cost of the product being manufactured will be determined.
-Then the management would take the final decision on either to enter the market or not, whether to produce the product or not.
+• The cost drivers in business makes that allocation possible, and only then the real cost of the product being manufactured will be determined.
+Then the management would decide whether to enter the market or not and whether to produce the product.

 Advantages